 Cottonballs and glue – what could go wrong? :)

 Yes it can be messy, but you’ve got a handle on that.
 You are a super-teacher!
-Using fluffy bunnies gives a nice 3D effect combining Spring and Easter in one bulletin board.
+Using fluffy bunnies gives a nice 3D effect combining Spring and Easter holidays in one bulletin board.
 Make sure you have soap and water on site for any messes.

 26. Dressed for April Showers

-This is a great idea for someone with a smaller class or a few bulletin boards available – the original is from a daycare.
+This is a great idea for someone with a smaller class or a few bulletin boards available – the original pictures are from a daycare.
 Use actual pants and boots create a realistic April shower bulletin board.
 Then add photos of each student for the faces.

 27. Egg-Cited For Spring

 Easter Eggs are a tradition most kids love to participate in – painting them is fun!

 For this board, each child decorates their Easter egg while the Easter Bunny continues painting his.

 The Spring weather brings about more chances to see rainbows – and people out with umbrellas.
 This board uses that theme.